 CHN 102 is a continuation of CHN 101.
-This course will cover the equivalent of CHN 101.
-An emphasis in this course will be on building up vocabulary and sentence patterns.
-Students will be required to prepare and perform role-plays to carry out conversations in Mandarin Chinese on a range of topics and in real life situations that are readily understood by students.
+This course will build on the students' knowledge of CHN 101.
+An emphasis in this course will be on expanding vocabulary and sentence patterns.
+Students will be required to prepare and perform roleplays to carry out conversations in Mandarin Chinese on a range of topics and in real life situations that are readily understood by students.
 Students will be expected to understand, speak, read and write all new words that appear from the textbook, workbook, character workbook and the materials from other sources.
 Media will be incorporated into classroom experience.
 Native speakers of Mandarin Chinese must get approval of Modern Languages Coordinator or the instructor.
 Prerequisite: CHN 101 or 2 years high school Chinese.
 3 lecture hours per week.
 3 credit hours.